JuliaDocs/Documenter.jl/docs/src/man/hosting/walkthrough.md

     access to your repository, so it must be kept safe.
 Also, make sure that you never expose this variable in your tests, nor merge any code that does.
 You can read more about Travis environment variables in [Travis User Documentation](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).

+### Adding the Private Key to GitHub Secrets

+Go to `https://github.com/USER/REPO/settings/secrets` and press `Add new secret`.
+Use `DOCUMENTER_KEY` for the name, and the Base64 encoded key from the previous section as the value.

 ---